Why Your Brand is Like a Flower: A Branding Framework

 ― Oscar Wilde

-Walk into any garden center and you’ll see people doing the same thing: they’re drawn to the most colorful, eye-catching flowers.
+Walk into any garden and you’ll see people doing the same thing: they’re drawn to the most colorful, eye-catching flowers.

 Your brand works exactly the same way…